 Titus also produces a very limited olive oil made from a number of different olive varieties that surround parts of the property.
 Be sure to ask about their wine club which can be personalized to match your tastes – in other words unlike other area wine clubs you are not locked into what the winery decides to ship you.

 Also of note is their pricing – based upon Napa standards it is rather reasonable; this good price is passed on to the consumer based upon the fact they have owned their vineyards for a long time.

 Note the dual sided wind fan that sits among their vineyard – easily seen to the West as you pull in the parking lot.
-As far as we know this is Napa Valley’s first wind fan machine – Phillip mentioned reading an article in the St. Helena Star dating from 1957 mentioning the installation of this fan on the property.
+As far as we know this is Napa Valley’s oldest still operating wind fan machine, installed in 1951 – Phillip mentioned reading an article in the St. Helena Star dating from 1957 mentioning the installation of this fan on the property.
 At the time it was billed as cutting edge new technology for the valley helping mitigate temperatures during certain times of the year.
-It is still used during cold periods, usually in April.
+It is still used during cold periods, usually in March or April.

 Lastly, if you have a number of extra hours in your day be sure to check out the Titus TV section on their website starting with Harvest 2008; the very cool often entertaining and educational video clips feature Eric & Phillip Titus with real behind the scenes coverage of what actually happens during harvest.
-You can view this directly here: www.ustream.tv/channel/titus_tv When the videos are being filmed live, viewers are able to submit their questions real time.
+You can view this directly here: www.ustream.tv/channel/titus_tv When the videos were being filmed live (no new videos are being added), viewers were able to submit their questions real time.

 Visits are typically for wine club members or serious wine enthusiasts with tasting held in the Vista Room – a sizable room overlooking their vineyards through large glass doors.
 Weather permitting, these doors will be opened – a semi outdoor space can also be used for tasting.